Art & Design: Games & Playable Media

 In preparation for transfer to AGPM, students are required to demonstrate proficiency in programming, visual art, and game design.

 It is required that incoming transfer students complete all the necessary programming courses and have some experience with art or game design courses prior to entering UCSC.
-Students interested in entering as junior transfers, including from within UCSC, are urged to complete all general education requirements and as many appropriate foundation courses as possible.
+Students interested in entering as junior transfers, including from within UCSC, are urged to complete all general education requirements (IGETC) and as many appropriate foundation courses as possible.

 - 2D / 3D Artist